mmoollllee/nuxt-protected-mailto/README.md

 [![npm downloads][npm-downloads-src]][npm-downloads-href]
 [![License][license-src]][license-href]

-> This module tries to protect email-addresses in your Nuxt SSG / SSR project from spam bots without without sacrificing usability.
-The HTML output of the mail geht's encoded to HTML Unicode Entities.
+> This module tries to protect email-addresses in your Nuxt SSG / SSR project from spam bots without sacrificing usability.
+The HTML output of the mail gets encoded to HTML Unicode Entities.
 Mailto: Links will be handled by javascript instead of a `href="mailto:test@example.com"`.

 [**Demo**](https://mmoollllee.github.io/nuxt-protected-mailto/)